elithrar/admission-control/README.md

 There are two ways to deploy an admission controller:

-1. In-cluster, where it runs as a Pod and is exposed as a Service to the rest of the cluster.
+1. Within your Kubernetes cluster ("in-cluster"), where it runs as a Pod and is exposed as a Service to the rest of the cluster.
 This requires you to provision a TLS keypair, as admission controllers can only be accessed over TLS (HTTPS).
 2. Out-of-cluster, where it is accessible over HTTPS by the cluster.
 The admission controller could be hosted on another cluster, or more commonly, via a serverless platform like [Cloud Run](https://cloud.google.com/run/) or [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).

 The documentation below covers deploying within a Kubernetes cluster (option 1).